AugurProject/augur/README.md

 ## Running UI on different port (change from 8080)

 `uiPort` is a new property in config.json (see location above).
 Change `uiPort` property to whatever port you want.
-If you select the `reset configuration` in the menu the default config.json will be saved to harddrive.
 Here is an example of the uiPort property changed:

 ```
 {
-    "network": "mainnet",
-        "version": "1.0.0",
   "uiPort": "8181",
-        "networks": {
-            "rinkeby": {
+  "sslPort": "8443"
         ...
 ```